Codelab: AngularDart ComponentsSend feedback

 - Use <material-progress>

-- Common problem: Forgetting to import glyph fonts
+- Common problem: Forgetting to import material icon fonts

 - Common problem: Forgetting to register a component